Merrily We Roll Along (film)

-Merrily We Roll Along is an upcoming American epic musical film written and directed by Richard Linklater, based on the 1981 musical by Stephen Sondheim and George Furth, which is in turn adapted from the 1934 play by George S. Kaufman and Moss Hart.
+Merrily We Roll Along is an American epic musical film co-written and directed by Richard Linklater, based on the 1981 musical by Stephen Sondheim and George Furth, which is in turn adapted from the 1934 play by George S. Kaufman and Moss Hart.
 Jason Blum serves as a producer under his Blumhouse Productions banner.

-Starring Paul Mescal, Ben Platt, and Beanie Feldstein, the production began principal photography in 2019, with filming to continue over the course of approximately 20 years.
+Starring Paul Mescal, Ben Platt, and Beanie Feldstein, the production began principal photography in 2019, although an unknown amount was reshot in 2021 following the casting of Paul Mescal, and it is unclear how much of the footage from 2019 will be used.

 Premise

 Talented Broadway composer Franklin Shepard abandons his friends and career to become a Hollywood producer, told over the course of two decades in reverse chronological order.